Допомога громадянам України та їхнім родинам Pomoc pro občany Ukrajiny a jejich rodiny

 The general conditions applicable to employed persons also apply to self-employed persons and in addition, the following applies:

 Paternity benefit (the father’s care for a newborn child) is a new sickness insurance benefit for the father of a newborn child or for the person who cares as a foster parent for a newborn child based on a decision of a competent authority, providing that the child is younger than seven years of age as of the date the foster care begins.
-The benefit can be paid for 1 week as a maximum.
+The benefit can be paid for two weeks as a maximum.
 Paternity leave can begin on the date as determined by the insured person within six weeks of the date of birth of the child or of the date the foster care begins.

 General conditions applicable to employees apply also to self-employed persons; in addition to those conditions, paternity leave is preconditioned by: